pablovmurcia3/Probability-and-Data-with-R/Lesson4.md

 ## **Disjoint vs. Independent**

 Disjointness is about events happening at the same time.
-While independence os about processes not affecting each other.
+While independence is about processes not affecting each other.

 <center>